Abensett/24.-Ft_transcendance/README.md

 • Everything has to be launch by a single call to: `docker-compose up --build`

 ### Security
-• Any password stored in your database must be `hashed`.
+• Any password stored in the database must be `hashed`.
 • Must be `protected against SQL injections`.
 •  `server-side validation` for `forms` and any `userinput`.